amsahu01/Cellular-Automata-for-Cardiac-Electrophysiological-propagation/README.md

-# Cellular-Automata-for-Cardiac-Electrophysiological-propagation
+# Cellular Automaton for Cardiac Electrophysiological Propagation

 This Python script simulates a 2D cellular automaton model representing the propagation of an electrical wave, often used as a simplified model for cardiac tissue excitability.
-The model features cells with resting, excited, and multi-stage refractory states.
+The model features cells with resting, excited, and multi-stage refractory states, and has been optimized for performance and code structure.

 ## Features